 Hotel pickup and transfer to the airport for your flight to Uyuni, a desolate, yet charming town that gives access to the famous Bolivian Salt Flats.
 You will be met at the airport and dropped off at your hotel.
 Afternoon at leisure to explore the town and surroundings on your own.

-You will spend the night at an eco lodge in the salt flats.
+You will spend the night at a salt hotel located on the salt flats.

-The next morning you will catch the sunrise before crossing another section of the Uyuni´s Salt Lake to the south to visit the Cueva Galaxias.
+The next morning you will catch the sunrise before crossing the Uyuni Salt Flats to the south.
+Visit the Cueva Galaxias.
 Later, drive to the Chinguana Salt Lake, see the Ollague Volcano, which is currently mildly active.

 You will stop at several lagoons, such as Cañapa, Hedionda, Chiarcota, Honda and Ramaditas which offer views of three flamingo species.
 After crossing the Siloli Desert, you will arrive at your next lodge for dinner and good night's rest.

-The next morning you will start with an early breakfast and then visit Arbol de Piedra with lots of flamingos at Laguna Colorada and other natural attractions of the Eduardo Avaroa Reserve, such as the impressive shooting geysers.
+The next morning you will start with an early breakfast and then visit Arbol de Piedra (Stone Tree).
+Continue to Laguna Colorada and other natural attractions of the Eduardo Avaroa Reserve, such as the impressive shooting geysers of Sol de Mañana.

-You will go to a natural hot springs with safe bathing temperatures, where you are welcome to soak for awhile.
-Then, stop at Salvador Dali desert, Laguna Verde at the base of the Licancabur Volcano, Laguna Blanca for lunch.
+You will go to the natural hot springs at Termas de Polques, with safe bathing temperatures, where you are welcome to soak for awhile.
+Then, stop at Salvador Dali desert, Laguna Verde at the base of the Licancabur Volcano and Laguna Blanca for lunch.

-Later you will return to Uyuni.
+Later you will return to Uyuni via Villamar, the Alota Valley, Culpina K and San Cristobal.
 Overnight Uyuni hotel.